lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 title: Using CSP As Application Architecture
 lead: Process based client-side web applications
 template: post.hbt
-date: 2015-09-29
+date: 2015-10-03
 tags: javascript, csp, process, architecture, state
-draft: true
+draft: false
 ---

-Intro: Clojure, Go...
-CSP.
-Quiescent Todomvc
+Since I started studying and working on a Clojure project, I've been using the `core.async` library.
+It's a really simple and powerful way of dealing with concurrency, which is also used in the Go language.
+It's an implementation of [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes), and now with ES6 generators we can use it in Javascript too!
+In this post, I'll be using [js-csp](https://github.com/ubolonton/js-csp).
+Check out my [Introduction to CSP in Javascript](../quick-introduction-to-csp-in-javascript/) - it can be considered "Part 1" of this post.

-Intro to CSP?
+When I came across [Quiescent's](https://github.com/levand/quiescent) [TodoMVC implementation](https://github.com/levand/todomvc/tree/gh-pages/architecture-examples/quiescent), I saw the power of CSP as a front end application framework *itself*.
+This post describes an expanded version of the architecture of that TodoMVC app.

 ## The Architecture

 The application has an object called **state**.
 The state holds the information needed to render the screen.

-There's a **render process**, that triggers a React render (or whatever view framework you want to use) whenever a new state object is put in the **render channel**.
+There's a **render process**, that triggers a React render (or whatever view framework you want to use) whenever a new state object is put into the **render channel**.

-There are **update processes**, that transform state according to the data put in the **update channels**.
-After transforming the state, the update process put the new state in the render channel.
+There are **update processes**, that transform state according to the data put into the **update channels**.
+After transforming the state, the update processes put the new state in the render channel.

 There are **complex actions processes**, that are asynchronous processes that can trigger multiple update processes.
 It usually involves communication with the server, or any action that takes time to complete.

-That's it, those are the basic processes in the framework.
-One could also run more processes, like a router or websocket process, but let's start with the basic ones.
+It's that simple.
+Those are the basic processes in the framework.
+Of course, it is possible to run more processes, like a router or websocket process, but let's start with the basic ones.

 ## Application Config